skyflowapi/skyflow-iOS/README.md

   ```

 - ### Using Skyflow ID's
-    For retrieving using SkyflowID's, use the `getById(records)` method.The records parameter takes a JSON object that contains `records` to be fetched as shown below.
+    For retrieving using SkyflowID's, use the `getById(records)` method.The records parameter takes a Dictionary object that contains `records` to be fetched as shown below.
     ```json5
     {
       "records":[